It’s no secret we’re living in a mobile world. We’re hoping that by now, most of you have recognized this and adapted accordingly.

 As you can see from the data, the results vary by industry.
 But overall, Google searches from smartphones and tablets have surpassed searches from computers.

-According to research from Statista, 52.2% of all global web traffic comes from mobile devices.
+According to research from Statista, about 52.2% of all global web traffic comes from mobile devices.
 This number has been growing each year for the past decade.

 We’re not seeing any signs of these mobile trends slowing down.
 In fact, we can expect to see the opposite.